FengzihangCode/Apple-Beta-Operating-Systems/README.md

 Tap ”Download and Install“.
 To update now, tap Install.
 Or tap Later and choose Install Tonight or Remind Me Later.
 If you tap Install Tonight, connect your device to a power cord at night and your device will update automatically by morning.
 If prompted, enter your passcode.
 Please note that the configuration profile will only offer iPadOS 16 beta updates.
-To get iPadOS 17 beta, please follow the instructions for iPadOS 16.4 or later.
+To get iPadOS 17 beta or later, please follow the instructions for iPadOS 16.4 or later.
 # macOS beta software
 ## For devices running macOS 13.4 Ventura or later
 Go to System Settings > General > Software Update, then click the info button ⓘ next to ”Beta updates“.
 Choose the macOS Developer beta you’d like to install.